With consumer demand ever-evolving in the marketplace, industry leaders are forced to embrace innovation more than ever.

 That’s why we created our Doctorate of Education (Ed.D.) in Leadership in Innovation and Continuous Improvement (LICI)—to solve real-world issues.
 Our goal is to help individuals from various industries work together to tackle issues through the use of innovation and continuous improvement science.

-“I think one reason [this program] works at Concordia is that we’re already truly trying to operate in this fashion where we’re a very collaborative community and we learn from each other,” said Dr. James Pingel, program director and Dean of the School of Education.
-“We have some great leadership in all our schools—they don’t just talk about collaboration but actually mean it and live by it.”
+“I think one reason [this program] works at Concordia is that we’re a very collaborative community and we learn from each other,” said Dr. James Pingel, program director and Dean of the School of Education.
+“We have some great leadership in all our schools—they don’t just talk about collaboration, they live by it.”

 Creating Real Impact for Learners

-While some doctorate programs focus just on leadership development, the study of continuous improvement, or how to be an agent of innovation, the Ed.D. combines all three to fully equip students to create a real impact in their careers.
+Some doctorate programs focus just on leadership development, the study of continuous improvement, or how to be an agent of innovation.
+However, our Ed.D. combines all three to fully equip students to create a real impact in their careers.

 The program has a core of three pillars: